GeorgeOsborn97/project-4-the-festival-grounds/README.md

 * Registration:
    - What was expected?
 The user can complete the form to create an account and gain acess to the bulk of the site
    - How it was tested?
 I created a new account called New_user
    - What was the outcome?
-Before signing up I could not join rooms, and could only see, Register, login and about in the navigation bar. after signing up I was alerted that I was no logged in and I could access the whole site.
+Before signing up I could not join rooms, and could only see, Register, login and about in the navigation bar. after signing up I was alerted that I was now logged in and I could access the whole site.
    - Fixes?
 None required.
 * Log in:
    - What was expected?
 A user with an account can sign into that account.